dorisavedikian/Reconciliation_Project/README.md

     - create and add a new column to the nalt_altlabel.csv everytime the NALT gets updated so it can be utilized during this reconciliation process.
 A new column Nalt_URI_withsuffix needs to be created based off the NALT_URI column values + the suffix “_rand(5)”
     - combine outputs of matched terms into one data frame and save as a csv? than can reconcile that to the original proposed list using openRefine - the unmatched list are the terms not in the NALT
 - Add links to this read me
-- Update txt file explaining everything re the AWIC labels
+- Update summary.ipynb explaining everything re the AWIC labels
 - Do another example